Dezmond152/AraGanYa-website/README.md

 </div>

 The site is designed to search for lyrics of your favorite songs.
-It is also possible to hear a demo of the song.
-You can refresh the list of songs by clicking on the site logo, which will allow you to search for new interesting songs from the database.<br><br>
+It is also possible to listen to a demo version.
+You can update the list of songs by clicking on the site logo, which will allow you to search for new interesting songs from the database.
+The database is currently not in the project files and is launched separately on the server<br><br>

 **Working link:** <a href="http://185.253.7.121:3000" target="_blank">VISIT THE SITE</a><br><br>